analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

     ![PICO Connected](img/pico_connected.jpg)

-4. A "MAINTENANCE" drive should now appear on your file system.
+5. A "MAINTENANCE" drive should now appear on your file system.

     ![Maintenance Drive Image](img/MAINTENANCE.jpg)

     Note:  If a DAPLINK drive presents itself instead, retry the connection while holding the pushbutton down.
 Holding the pushbutton while connecting the "PICO" will place it in MAINTENANCE mode, allowing its debugger firmware to be reprogrammed.

-5. Drag and drop the "max32625_max78000fthr_if_crc_v1.0.2.bin" file onto the MAINTENANCE drive.
+6. Drag and drop the "max32625_max78000fthr_if_crc_v1.0.2.bin" file onto the MAINTENANCE drive.
 This will flash the "PICO" with the updated firmware.

     ![Drag and Drop](img/drag_and_drop.JPG)

     ![Flashing](img/pico_flashing.JPG)

-6. Once the flashing is complete, the "PICO" will restart and present itself as a "DAPLINK" drive.
+7. Once the flashing is complete, the "PICO" will restart and present itself as a "DAPLINK" drive.

     ![Daplink Drive](img/DAPLINK.jpg)

-7. Open the DAPLINK drive.
+8. Open the DAPLINK drive.

     ![Daplink Opened](img/DAPLINK_opened.jpg)

-8. Open the "DETAILS.TXT" file and verify the contents match the "MAX32625PICO_files/DETAILS.TXT" file in this repository.
+9. Open the "DETAILS.TXT" file and verify the contents match the "MAX32625PICO_files/DETAILS.TXT" file in this repository.
 Specifically - the "Git SHA" field should match exactly.

     ![Details GIT SHA](img/DETAILS_Git_SHA.jpg)

-9. Your "PICO" debugger is now ready to use with the MAX78002EVKIT.
+10. Your "PICO" debugger is now ready to use with the MAX78002EVKIT.

-# Powering and Connecting to the Evaluation Kit
+## Powering and Connecting to the Evaluation Kit

-## Power Supply
+### Power Supply

 The MAX78002EVKIT requires an external 5V supply power supply.
 A 5V wall adapter is supplied in the box.
-To power the board, connect the 5V adapter to the "5V IN" barrel jack input J1.
-The  should turn on.
+Connect the 5V wall adapter to the "5V IN" barrel jack connector (J1).

 TODO: Pic of J1

-SW1 is the power switch for the board.
+SW1 (labeled "PWR") is the main power switch.
 With 5VIN supplied, flip the switch to power the rest of the board.
 The "5V" status LED (D2), "1V1 CNN" (D4), and "3V3" (D3) status LEDs will turn on and can be used to verify the board is powered on successfully.

 TODO:  pic of status LEDs.

-## Connecting Debug Adapters
+### Connecting Debug Adapters

 The MAX78002 is a dual-core microcontroller, with both an Arm Cortex M4 core and a RISC-V core.
 As a result, the EVKIT comes with two debug adapters:

 A MAX32625PICO:

 * For use with the Arm Cortex M4 core
 * Connects to the "SWD" debug header (JH8)

 ![PICO SWD Connected](img/pico_swd_connected.jpg)

 An Olimex ARM-USB-OCD-H + ARM-JTAG 20-10 adapter:

 * For use with the RISC-V core
 * Connects to the "RV JTAG" debug header (JH5)
+* This RISC-V debug adapter needs to be connected only for debugging the RISC-V core, but not for loading in general.
+Many of the examples in the MaximSDK are Arm-only.

 (TODO: pic of Olimex)

 Both debuggers should then connect back to the host PC with the included USB cables.

-## Connecting Serial Ports
+### Connecting Serial Ports

 The MAX78002EVKIT exposes 3 serial ports via micro-USB connectors.